11/30/19: It is time for the Democrats to get serious about tax reform

 RYAN: In exchange for a tax cut.
 So, you get to keep your money more in the first place, so you get to decide what you want to do with your money.
 That's the point I'm trying to make.

 [TR: The middle class family of four will get a temporary tax break of about $1,000, but the Republicans plan to cut their future Social Security and Medicare future by many thousands of dollars with the plan for entitlement reform.
-We believe that the welfare component of entitlements shoud be primarily financed through general tax revenues and including taxing capital gains at death.]
+We believe that the welfare component of entitlements shoud be primarily financed through general tax revenues and include taxing capital gains at death.]

 WALLACE: And why repeal the estate tax?
 We're only talking about like 5,000 people a year.
 There's already an $11 million exemption --